 Using Data Fields in Feathr

 If you look at any person record in Feathr, you will see a collection of fields that represent the categories of data Feathr collects by default about your community of website visitors, email subscribers, and so on.
-These are unsurprising standard fields such as First Name, Email, Address, etc. They are default fields in Feathr due to how ubiquitous these categories of data are across all marketing platforms, CRMs, and other databases your organization might use.
+These are unsurprising standard fields such as First Name, Email, Address, etc. They are default fields in Feathr due to how ubiquitous these categories are across all marketing platforms, CRMs, and other databases your organization might use.

 Many of these fields also exist in iMIS, and can be mapped without creating additional fields in Feathr.
 However, there are several data fields that exist in iMIS that do not exist among the default options in Feathr.
 In order to successfully map data in those fields, you will have to create custom fields in Feathr.